Ferchax/news-api/README.md

 1. cd Backend/NewsAPI
 2. dotnet watch run

-To exceute the Frontedn application do following steps:
+To exceute the Frontend application do following steps:
+1. for now you need to change the backend domain api in the Home Page Component inside the getTopHeadlines method
-1. cd Frontend
+2. cd Frontend
-2. npm run dev
+3. npm run dev